Satyamkumarai/NISBXtreme-2020/README.md

 		```

 ## Final Notes:
-There may be other faster and more efficient algorithm ,this are the solutions we came up with which can solve the hackerrank limits quite easily.
+There may be other faster and more efficient algorithms ,these are the solutions we came up with which can solve the hackerrank limits quite easily.
 Pull requests are always welcome.